naninovel/docs/docs/guide/unlockable-items.md

 [!!CRZuS1u_J4c]

 To define the available tips, create a `Tips.txt` text document inside the [managed text](/guide/managed-text.md) resources directory (`Resources/Naninovel/Text` by default).
 Each line identifies a single tip record.
-The line should begin with tip ID followed by colon; then the tip's title, category (optional) and description should be specified, all separated by vertical lines (`|`), eg:
+The line should begin with tip ID followed by a colon; then the tip's title, category (optional) and description should be specified, all separated by vertical lines (`|`), eg:

 ```
 Tip1ID: Tip 1 Title | Tip 1 Category | Tip 1 Description